shresthkapoor7/space/content/home/features.md

 ---
 id: 2
 date: '2025-07-19'
-title: "interesting features of the website"
+title: "why Σpace and not substack"
 pinned: false
 ---